thejimnicholson/thejimnicholson.github.io/_posts/2016-08-07-Some-tasting-notes.markdown

 ---
 I went to [Capital Craft](http://capitalcraftnj.com/) and had a couple of flights.
 Besides excellent food, Capital Craft is a great place to go if you want to try _many_ excellent craft beers.
 They have a great menu (always changing,) and they have reasonably priced flights that let you sample them all without turning your liver into a puddle and your wallet into pocket lint.
 Even so, I took a designated driver.
 Here are some impressions.

-__Brix City Belgian Dubbel__ <http://www.brixcitybrewing.com/> - Rich.
-Malty.
-Sweetness.
-What you'd expect in a dubbel, but it avoids being cloy about it.
-Probably my favorite of the four.
-The high ABV (8.0) is well disguised in this beer.
-Could easily get you into trouble.
-Possibly even a paternity suit, if you aren't careful.

-__Demented Dementia__ <https://www.dementedbrewing.com/> - IPA.
-What an IPA is support to be, but I'm getting a little of that chemical aftertaste like the Dark City has.

-__Southern Tier 2X IPA__ <http://www.stbcbeer.com/> - Smooth, bitter, and jumps around on the tough.
-Nice though.
-I'd probably drink a pint.

-__River Horse Hippotizing IPA__ <http://www.riverhorse.com/agegate.php> - Another good IPA from a consistently good brewery.
-Everything River Horse makes is drinkable.
-Watch this one, at 7.5% ABV, it might sneak up on you.
-Interesting concept too, mixing American and European hops for a nice complex flavor.
-And manages to avoid the IPA aftertaste.

-__Unibrou Ephemere Blueberry__ <http://www.unibroue.com/en/home> - This is a fruit beer.
-You get fruit on the nose.
-You get fruit up front.
-You get a fruit finish.
-It's not overly sweet.
-It's very well done.
-It's even carbonated just right.
-Whatever else you thing about the Quebecois, they can make a very drinkable beverage.
-Is it a beer?
-Well, it's 5.5% ABV.
-(I missed most of the spicy finish everyone talks about with this beer.)

-__Founder's All Day IPA__ <https://foundersbrewing.com/> - Cheating, because I've had this one before, and at this point, my palette is pretty much all over the place after all these beers.
-I'm sure it will be good (haven't actually tried it yet.)
-(OK, now I have.)
-And it delivers.
-What to order if you want an IPA.

 __Weyerbacher Merry Monks__ <http://www.weyerbacher.com/> - Cheating again.
 I've had this.
 Belgian Trippel.
 It's good.
 Have some.